Barceloneta, Puerto Rico

-Etymology and nicknames
+Etymology

 The name of Barceloneta ("Little Barcelona") is derived from the Spanish city, from where the town's founder originated.
 Barceloneta is also the name of a beach and neighborhood of Barcelona.

 History

 Barceloneta was founded on July 1, 1881 by Bonocio Llenza Feliú, an immigrant from Barcelona, Spain.
 Barceloneta was one of the last municipalities created by the Spanish Government in Puerto Rico.

 Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
 In 1899, the United States conducted its first census of Puerto Rico finding that the population of Barceloneta was 9,357.

 About a decade after its foundation, the town had a significant economic development led by agriculture and industry.
 By 1894, there were three sugarcane estates, 93 sugar mills, and the production of other fruits.

 Because of its location next to the Río Grande de Manatí, Barceloneta was known for many years as a site of important port activity, for shipment of sugar and salt, as well as passengers to New York City and Barcelona.
 Bonocio's son was the owner of a sail ship that made those routes.

 In 1899, Barceloneta requested to be annexed to the town of Manatí.
 An election was scheduled for August 14, 1899 to decide the matter.
 However, on August 8, the island suffered the effects of Hurricane San Ciriaco, which prevented the elections from being held.
 The following year, Governor George Whitefield Davis ordered the annexation of Barceloneta into Manatí.
 The annexation was short-lived.
 Eleven years later, the government reinstated Barceloneta as a municipality.

 After Central Plazuela, a large sugar cane mill, closed in 1963, Barceloneta started reinforcing its agricultural economy with pineapples and other minor fruits.
 Efforts to revive the economy were not too successful, until pharmaceutical industries established themselves in the town during the 1970s.
-For a time, Barceloneta supplied all of the Viagra for North America..
+For a time, Barceloneta supplied all of the Viagra for North America.

 Hurricane Maria struck Puerto Rico on September 20, 2017 causing large-scale damage and destruction to infrastructure.
 In Barceloneta, some homes and establishments along the coast were flooded with up to 15 feet of water, and nearly all wooden homes were destroyed.